 The Erica ‘19 sofas take up the formal lightness, curved lines and characteristic interlacing of the Erica series, but offering a deeper seat and a lived-in appearance.
-They come in two sizes with a less deep seat and one with a deeper seat.
+They come in different sizes with a more or less deep seat.
 The cushion’s upholstery grants an appearance of natural softness, making them even more inviting.
 The refined shades of the frame and interlacing are complemented by a vast range of cushion covers, in an array of tones and designs, all co-ordinating with each other.

 die-cast aluminium and extrusions with polyester powder painting

 polyester fiber recycled from PET, cover in water repellent polyester fibre

 Back upholstery (British Standard version)

 shaped polyurethane of different density, Solotex fibre and visco-elastic polyurethane combination, cover in water repellent polyester fibre

 shaped polyurethane, polyester fiber recycled from PET, cover in water repellent polyester fibre